alexmurari/Repositive/readme.md

 Repositive also supports the unit of work pattern, so you can synchronize the commit operation between multiple repositories in a single operation.

+The [contracts](#3-contracts) are splitted in module-like interfaces, allowing to build concise repository classes that expose only the necessary methods.

 All methods have it's asynchronous counterparts.

 ---